Naiya Mehta, Esq.

 "I'm just not good with money."

 Low financial literacy leads to avoidance—ignoring statements, skipping planning, accepting bad outcomes.
-Students learn to replace shame with clarity, making finances visible, simple, and a daily habit.
+Learn to replace shame with clarity, making finances visible, simple, and a daily habit.

-Poor financial behaviors feel harmless—even rewarding—in the moment.
-Financial consequences are delayed and nonlinear.
-By the time they're visible, options are constrained.
+Poor financial behaviors feel harmless (even rewarding) in the moment.
+But financial consequences are delayed and nonlinear.
+By the time they're visible, your options are constrained.
 The time to learn is now.

 High School Assemblies Career Days College Prep Programs Youth Conferences Teacher Professional Development